GuyZilberman/GPUInitiatedKeyValueStoreAPI/README.md

-# KeyValueStore API: High-Performance Key-Value Store for GPU-Accelerated Systems
+# GPU Initiated KeyValueStore API: High-Performance Key-Value Store for GPU-Accelerated Systems

 ## Introduction:

-The KeyValueStore API is a high-performance key-value store designed for GPU-accelerated systems.
+The GPU Initiated KeyValueStore API is a high-performance key-value store designed for GPU-accelerated systems.
 It provides efficient storage operations by leveraging CUDA and GPU-based parallelism, making it ideal for large-scale data processing and compute-intensive applications.
 This repository contains the full implementation of the KeyValueStore, offering a flexible interface for managing key-value pairs in both CPU and GPU memory.
 The API supports both in-memory and database-backed stores, enabling seamless integration into a variety of real-time data processing workflows.

 ## Dependencies